lukasjones/support_hero/README.md

 ## Assumptions

 * You are running the app in California.
 The apps scheduling takes into account California holidays.
+* You do not want to schedule users on the weekends.
+* Only one person is scheduled per day.
+* You must wait for someone to accept or deny a swap request before you can ask for another on the same date.

 ## Getting Started